GluuFederation/docs-clustermgr-prod/source/replication/Setting-up-LDAP-replication.md

 ## Troubleshooting

 * For most part the web interface would log the errors encountered during the setup processes.
 * In case of some consumer misbehaving or is misconfigured, remove the server from the dashboard using the <kbd>Remove</kbd> button and re-add the server using <kbd>Add Consumer</kbd>
+* Before adding the consumer remove the data and provider certificate from the consumer server(Server 2).

+    ` #service solserver stop`

+    ` #rm -rf /opt/gluu/data`

+    ` #rm /opt/symas/ssl/<provider.crt>`

+!!!Note:

+    Not required to start LDAP manually, once the data and certificate is removed, this task would be taken care by cluster mananger once the consumer is added the cluster manager web application.